adurivault/FBMessage/README.md

+-**UPDATE July 27th 2018:**  Just updated the tool so that it is compliant with the revamped the "download your data" feature from Facebook.
+All preprocessing is now done in browser, no need to use the Python parser anymore.

-# FBMessage Explorer: Facebook Messages Visualization
+-# FBMessage Explorer: Facebook Messages Visualization

 Authors : [Mathilde Reynaud](https://github.com/MathReynaud) | [Augustin Durivault](https://github.com/adurivault)

 [Website](https://adurivault.github.io/FBMessage/)

-The goal of this project is to allow you to visualize your own Facebook Messages in your browser, with a nice graphical display that gives insights on when, to whom, etc... you send (or receive) messages.
-If you have always been curious about your Facebook messages history, maybe you will find some answers here.
+The goal of this project is to allow you to visualize your own Facebook Messages in your browser, with a nice graphical display that gives insights on the number of messages you send and receive, when, to whom, etc..
+If you have always been curious about your Facebook messages history, you should find some answers here.

 ## How does it work ?

 ### Create your datafile from your Facebook History
-First, you should extract your data from Facebook, and create the correct file that you will allow you to use the tool.
-Just follow the instructions on how to extract your own data from the <a href="/DATA.md"> DATA.md</a> file and on how to do the processing on the <a href="/PROCESSING.md"> PROCESSING.md</a> file, everything is explained.
+First, you should extract your data from Facebook in JSON format [here](https://www.facebook.com/your_information/).
 Once you've got your data ready, you can go on the [website](https://adurivault.github.io/FBMessage/).

-## Presentation video
+## Video Presentation

-There is a presentation [video](https://youtu.be/n8EqF_wfCAE) of this project, and if you are a little bit lost on how to use the tool, or on how to get your data you will theoretically find an answer here.
+There is a presentation [video](https://youtu.be/n8EqF_wfCAE) of this project, and if you are a little bit lost on how to use the tool.
+The part on retrieving the data, however, is now out of date.

 ### General design

 When you go on the [website](https://adurivault.github.io/FBMessage/), you can see that some data is already displayed.
-The dataset used is a demo dataset that we put here for the sake of the demonstration, so that you can have an overview of what the tool looks like: the data is anonymous and a lot of data is missing.
+The dataset used is a demo dataset that we put here for the sake of the demonstration, so that you can have an overview of what the tool looks like.
 Go ahead and play with it a little to get familiar with the tool, but as soon as you have it, use your own file and explore your own data.

-What is represented here is quite simple : one point corresponds to one message sent or received, and the color of the point depends on whether or not the message was received or sent.
+What is represented here is quite simple : one point corresponds to one message sent or received.
 The top of the graph represents the beginning of the day (12:01 a.m.) and the bottom of the graph represents the end of the day (11:59 p.m.).

 <table border="0">
   <tr>